Fix: CPU Overheating

 Keep in mind the fans’ dimensions (120mm is the most prevalent) and whether you have enough space for more fans.

-Additionally, you will need to have sufficient fan headers on your motherboard.
+Additionally, you will need to have adequate fan headers on your motherboard.
 Or you could get a splitter or a fan hub.

 Finally, air circulation.
 You can use fans to either bring air inside or push air outside.
-Our suggestion is to put a few at the front for intake and several at the back (and higher areas) for exhaust.
+Our recommendation is to put a few at the front for intake and several at the back (and elevated areas) for exhaust.

-Here’s an image illustrating which side is intake and which side is exhaust:
+Here’s a picture illustrating which side is intake and which side is exhaust:

 fan as air intake and air exhaust